i-love-flamingo/flamingo-commerce/cart/Readme.md

 # Cart Module

-The cart package offers a domain model for carts and their items - and the application services that should be used to get and modify carts.

-It requires several ports to be implemented in order to have fully working cart functionality.
+The cart module is one of the main modules in Flamingo Commerce.
+It offers:

+* *domain layer*:
+    * domain models for carts, deliveries and their items.
-(for example the *flamingo-commerce-adapter-magento* package implements Adapters for the Ports)
+    * cartservices: the secondary ports required for modifying the cart.

-The cart model supports multidelivery and multipayment.
+    * orderservice: the secondary port called when placing the cart as order
+    * support for multiple deliveries
+    * support for multipayment
+* *application layer* useful application services, that should be used to get and modify the carts.
+That also includes a transparent session based cart cache to cache carts in cases where updating and reading the cart (e.g. against an external API) is too slow.
+* *interface layer* Controllers and Actions to render the carrt pages.
+Also a flexible to use Ajax API that can be used to modify the cart.
+* *infrastructure layer*
+    * Sample adapter for the secondary ports that maneges the cart in memory.
+    * Sample adapter that will send an email when placing the cart (not functional at the moment)

+There will be additional Flamingo modules that provide adpaters for the secondary ports against common e-commerce APIs like Magento 2.
-Also the cart module and its services will be used by the checkout module.
+The cart module and its services are used by the checkout module.

-## Principles / Summary

-* The "Cart" aggregate in the Domain Model is a complex object that should be used as a pure **immutable value object**:
-    * Never change it directly!
-    * Only read from it
-* The Cart is only **modified by Commands** send to a CartBehaviour Object
-* If you want to retrieve or change a  cart - **ONLY work with the application services**
-    * This will ensure that the correct cache is used

 ## Usage